Jason Allen (American football): 2003

-As a starting cornerback in 2003, Allen starter eight of the 13 games in which he appeared and amassed 57 tackles (43 solo), a forced fumble, two interceptions, 11 passes defensed and a blocked kick.
-His first career interception sealed a win against Marshall.
-His breakout came against the University of Alabama, when he had 12 tackles, a blocked field goal and two pass breakups including the game-sealing one on fourth-and-two in the fifth overtime.
+As a starting cornerback in 2003, Allen started 8 of the 13 games in which he appeared, amassing 57 tackles (43 solo), a forced fumble, 2 interceptions, 11 passes defensed, and a blocked kick.
+His first career interception sealed the win against Marshall.
+His breakout came against the University of Alabama, in which he had 12 tackles, a blocked field goal and 2 pass breakups; including the game-sealing one on fourth-and-two in the fifth overtime.

 2004

 Allen started the first game of the season at cornerback before moving to safety for the final 12 contests.
-He finished with 123 tackles which led the SEC while also becoming the first non-linebacker to lead the team in tackles since records began in 1970.
-His 88 solo stops were third in the entire nation among Division I-A schools.
-Along with his tackles, he totaled two sacks, three forced fumbles, a fumble recovery, two interceptions and seven passes defensed during the year.
+He finished with 123 tackles, which led the SEC while also becoming the first non-linebacker to lead the team in tackles since individual records began being recorded in 1970.
+His 88 solo stops were third in the nation (among Division I-A schools).
+Along with his tackles, he totaled 2 sacks, 3 forced fumbles, a fumble recovery, 2 interceptions and 7 passes defensed during the year.

-For his performance during the season, Allen was a third-team Associated Press All-America selection, second-team All-SEC Coaches and Associated Press selection, Jim Thorpe Award semifinalist.
+For his performance during the season, Allen was a third-team Associated Press All-America selection, second-team All-SEC Coaches and Associated Press selection, and a Jim Thorpe Award semifinalist.
 He also earned Walter Camp Division I-A Defensive Player of the Week honors on October 23.

 2005

 Allen suffered a season-ending dislocated hip in the fifth game of the season in 2005 while tackling University of Georgia tight end Leonard Pope.
-Prior to the injury, he recorded 35 tackles (28 solo) with a 10-yard sack, three stops for losses, a forced fumble and deflected two passes.
+Prior to the injury, he recorded 35 tackles (28 solo) with a 10-yard sack, 3 stops for losses, a forced fumble, and deflected 2 passes.

 Professional career

 Miami Dolphins

-Allen was drafted by the Miami Dolphins in the first round with the 16th overall pick in the 2006 NFL Draft.
-He was selected by then-head coach Nick Saban, who faced Allen while head coach at Louisiana State.
-Saban also unsuccessfully recruited Allen out of high school while at LSU.
+Allen was drafted by the Miami Dolphins in the first round with the 16th overall pick in the 2006 NFL draft.
+In Week 9 of the 2006 season, he recorded his first NFL interception in the victory over the Chicago Bears.
+As a rookie, he finished with 20 tackles, one interception, and two passes defended.

 Jason Allen was released by the Dolphins on November 10, 2010.

 Houston Texans

 Allen was claimed off waivers by the Houston Texans on November 11, 2010.
+He finished tied for fifth in interceptions in the 2010 season with six.

 Cincinnati Bengals

 Allen signed with the Cincinnati Bengals on March 17, 2012.

-Jason Allen was released by the Cincinnati Bengals on April 10, 2013.
+He was released by the Cincinnati Bengals on April 10, 2013.